TylerYep/torchinfo/README.md

   - Run `pre-commit install`.
   - To use auto-formatting tools, use `pre-commit run -a`.
   - To run unit tests, run `pytest`.
-  - To update the expected output files, run `pytest --overwrite .`.
+  - To update the expected output files, run `pytest --overwrite`.
+  - To skip output file tests, use `pytest --no-output`

 # References